Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 -

 Yes.
 Silicone tape can be an option for minimizing surgical scars.
 When worn for 3–6 months, it can help reduce scar discoloration and thickening.
-We now offer silicone tape rolls at our clinic, and your therapist and surgeon will guide you on how and when to use them.
+We now offer silicone tape rolls at our clinic.
+Your therapist and surgeon will guide you on how and when to use them.

 Book a Post-Surgical MLD Massage in Edmonton